scribd/scribd.github.io/_posts/2021-05-19-kafka-delta-ingest.md

 rather than continuously (24x7).
 I suspect a lot of folks have situations where Kafka is used as a buffer between data warehouse writes that occur periodically throughout the day.
-We have several low-volume topics that are not a good fit for 24x7 streaming because they only produce a one or two messages per second.
+We have several low-volume topics that are not a good fit for 24x7 streaming because they only produce one or two messages per second.
 Having a 24x7 process buffer these topics in memory would be very awkward.
 It would make a lot more sense to let these buffer in Kafka and launch a periodic cron-style job to do the ETL a few times a day.
 This is